anthonymendez/PyCraftServerManager/README.md

 * Delete User Cache through Python and terminal

+* Schedule commands using cron-like scheduling.
+See [APScheduler CronTriggers](https://apscheduler.readthedocs.io/en/stable/modules/triggers/cron.html) and [How to Schedule like Cron](HOW_TO_CRON.md).

 # Intended Feature List

-* Schedule commands at regular intervals

 * Configure launch options, whitelist, and server properties through command line